As OPEC extends output cuts, Asia turns to North America for more oil

 The biggest increase in exports to Asia have been coming from the United States, where output is soaring thanks to shale oil drillers.

-U.S. oil production hit a record 9.68 million bpd last week, according to government data.
+U.S. oil production C-OUT-T-EIA hit a record 9.68 million bpd last week, according to government data.
 [EIA/S]

 “The real winners (of the cuts) will be the U.S. producers,” said Matt Stanley, a fuel broker for Freight Investor Services in Dubai.